aliyousefi-dev/ovacli/ovacli-docs/docs/draft.md

 some one create project and then allocate the teams to that .

 project give more abilility like QC (Quality Control) and Auto Publish and also Version Control.

+ok now i thinking about the recent and saved api.

+we need also thinking about the searching api how we can doing this also ?

+also supporting hte context menu can be good for pc and desktop.

+i need thinking about the saved and watched . i think its good to bundle them with batch ?